libelle2000/mit-marion/README.md

 ## Main focus

-Main focus was, to create a website from scratch, that works a bit different than all the Wordpress sites out there.
+Main focus was, to create a website from scratch, that works a bit different from all the Wordpress sites out there.
 And that's not only regarding content but also in tech:

 - no framework - pure PHP 7.4